 Viewing site status using Drush and SSH forwarding

 By signing in to an Acquia Cloud server with SSH forwarding, you can access all of your environments without copying your private key to Acquia Cloud.
-To view the Drush status for your Production website while being signed in to the server for your Staging environment, enter the following commands:
+To view the Drush status for your Production website while being signed in to the server for your Staging environment, enter the following commands, replacing server names as appropriate:

 ssh -A [email protected]